-A full set of dentures, or complete dentures, is required when a person has lost all of their teeth.
+A full set of dentures is required when a person has lost all of their teeth.
 Full dentures replace all of the natural teeth on the top or bottom arch of the mouth.

 UltimateFit dentures are custom, innovative dentures made to fit every contour of your mouth.
 They are strong, lightweight, and odor-resistant.

 Premium dentures are enhanced for a very natural appearance.
-They are fist molded in wax and customized to your specific fit and then sent to a lab to finish in an acrylic base.
+They are first molded in wax and customized to your specific fit and then sent to a lab to finish in an acrylic base.

 EconomyPlus dentures are made with a more expensive tooth material for an even more natural look.